 After Laban said good-bye, Jacob and his family were free to continue their journey to the land God had given them.
-Whether he knew it or not, Laban played a large part in God’s plan for humanity, as his grandsons would grow up to head six of the twelve tribes known as Israel (Genesis 49:28; Revelation 21:12).
+Whether he knew it or not, Laban played a large part in God’s plan for humanity, as his grandsons would grow up to head eight of the twelve tribes known as Israel (Genesis 49:28; Revelation 21:12).

 Recommended Resource: The Great Lives from God's Word Series by Chuck Swindoll

 What can we learn from the life of Joseph?